 And of course, if an Italian dish calls for non-Italian foods like cheddar, cayenne pepper, or jalapenos, you should have serious doubts about its Italian authenticity.

 Italian cooking is based on several basic techniques that carry from dish to dish.
-The preparation of a soffrito, for example, is the starting point for countless sauces, sautés and stews, followed by the browning of the main ingredient to take on the flavor of the aromatics.
+For example, when making a soffrito (the starting point for countless sauces, sautés and stews) chefs use sautéed carrots, celery and onion to serve as the foundation of many meals.
 This is then typically followed by a splash of wine, which is allowed to evaporate.

 These techniques give Italian cooking its characteristic flavors and textures.
 Far from fake Italian food.